nguterresn/quartz/content/stm32/gpio.md

 ![GPIO port pull-up/pull-down register (GPIOx_PUPDR)](../img/PUPDR.jpg)

 And finally, the `MODER`.
-It stands for _mode register_ and is responsible for setting a pin to one of the four available options:
+It stands for _mode register_ and is responsible for setting a GPIO pin to one of the four available options:

 ![GPIO port mode register (GPIOx_MODER)](../img/MODER.jpg)